alf-faren/Delirium_Data/README.md

 ![ssf sc](/images/ssf sc.png) ![ssf hc](/images/ssf hc.png)

-From this we can tell that guardian is favored within the trade leagues and not the solo self found leagues.
+From this we can tell that Guardian is favored within the trade leagues and not the solo self found leagues.

+While going through the data, it clearly depicts that the favored class of Delirium is Templar and the favored Ascendancy is Guardian.